spiffe/spire-tutorials/metrics/README.md

 Wait a couple of minutes while metrics are collected and then you can create graphs to review them.

 There are different metrics exported by SPIRE that can be analyzed.
-A complete list of them can be found on [here](https://github.com/spiffe/spire/blob/master/doc/telemetry.md).
 As an example, the following images show a graph of the remaining TTL of each SVID fetched.

 The graph using Graphite